masohn/DRP/README.md

 An detailed explanation of additional required files is provided in the respective Jupyter Notebooks.

 Most of the required data sets are already available in the `data` folder, but some files have to be downloaded manually as they are too large.
+The missing files can also be downloaded via [Google Drive](https://drive.google.com/drive/folders/114uhpWGNqdOHqL5OGqHRruhUhJh2eXLm?usp=sharing).

 The `model` folder only contains one pre-trained model as GitHub does not allow files larger than 25MB.